-If a loved one has passed away, you may now be faced with making a claim on their life insurance policy.
+If a loved one has passed away, you may now be wondering how to claim life insurance.
 The process is fairly straightforward but may not be obvious, so we’ll cover the steps here in some detail.
+You may also be entitled to a death benefit, but we will cover more on that in another article.

 Remember that it’s your responsibility to notify the life insurance company and provide the relevant paperwork.
 The life insurance company will not normally have any knowledge of the passing of the insured.